 Because of the presence or absence of a disc drive, there is a slightly design difference.
 The standard disc version of the PS5 has a bulge at the bottom, whereas the Digital Edition is slimmer and more symmetrical.
 Everything else is identical, such as USB ports and height.

 In the US, the standard PS5 price is $499.99, while the Digital Edition is just $399.99.
 The latter is cheaper for Sony to make in terms of components and licensing, so the savings are passed along.

-Which PS5 console should I buy?
+PS5 vs PS5 Digital Edition: Which should I buy?

-Should I buy the Standard PS5?
+Should I buy the standard PS5?

 Should I buy the PS5 Digital Edition?

 If you only ever buy digital copies of games, then you should probably default to the Digital Edition.
 It’s the cheaper of the two consoles after all, and the PlayStation Store does have regular sales and discounts.